-You should note that the Professional Studies Advisor's section in the PEDR sheets includes structured headings designed to give you a better understanding of your progress and areas that you need to improve on.
-It is strongly recommended that you send each set of record sheets to your PSA within 2 months of the completion of the 3-month period.
+It is strongly recommended that you send each set of record sheets to your PSA within two months of the completion of the 3-month period - you should confirm arrangements around these timings with your PSA as they may have additional requirements to be met in this regard.
 When completed at the correct time by you, your mentor and the PSA, your quarterly record sheets help your examiners to understand your professional and career development during each 3-month period.

 Some past candidates have chosen to ignore the advice given in the previous paragraph submitting some or all their record sheets to their PSA just prior to sitting the Practice Paper.
 Any late submission of record sheets carries the risk of the PSA signing but not commenting on the sheets or even not signing the sheets at all.
-Late submission of record sheets may also convey to your examiners an impression of someone who is not organised, or worse, someone who has not taken his/her professional experience sufficiently seriously.
+Late submission of record sheets may also convey to your examiners an impression of someone who is not organised, or worse, someone who has not taken their professional experience sufficiently seriously.

-Where, for good reason (e.g. illness or other extenuating circumstance), record sheets have had to be completed outwith the recommended timescales you are strongly advised to include a letter from your employer (on headed notepaper) to confirm the dates of employment and the reasons for late submission to the PSA.
+Where, for good reason (e.g. illness or other extenuating circumstance), record sheets have had to be completed out with the recommended timescales you are strongly advised to include a letter from your employer (on headed notepaper) to confirm the dates of employment and the reasons for late submission to the PSA.
 Any late record sheets should be accompanied by a note from your PSA stating the reasons for the late submission.
 These should be included in the Record of Experience.

-You are strongly advised to allow time for your Record of Experience to be agreed and finally signed off by your PSA.
+You are strongly advised to allow time for your Record of Experience to be agreed and finally approved by your PSA.
 In practice, this means that experience beyond the end of October in the year you take the Part 3 Examination will not normally be counted.

 It is important to recognise that your Record of Experience contains a great deal of information about your professional experience which your examiner will have to read.
 Examiners have often commented unfavourably about candidates copying and pasting large amounts of information from one record sheet to the next.
 Examiners find reading the same information in more than one record sheet tedious and frustrating, so you are strongly advised to minimise the amount of information you repeat.
 Any assistance you can give in summarising the information in your Record of Experience will make the task of assessing your Record of Experience easier.
-The PEDR provides opportunities to summarise experience quantitavely in terms of Work Stages at both 3 monthly intervals and as an overall summary on the Professional Experience and Development Overview document.
+The PEDR provides opportunities to summarise experience quantitively in terms of Work Stages at both 3-monthly intervals and as an overall summary on the Professional Experience and Development Overview document.
 You should ensure that these sections of your record sheets are completed fully and accurately.
-The Professional Experience in terms of your places of employment.
+The Professional Experience and Development Overview document also allows you to summarise your professional experience in terms of your places of employment.
 Once again you are encouraged to complete this summary fully and accurately.
+You may also wish to include the new PEDR Dashboard as part of your summary.
+The Dashboard gives a visual perspective on your progression and can also be reproduced in PDF format, for submission at Part 3 along with the Overview.
+The infographics represent all approved stage 1 or stage 2 experience and the experience recorded by location and against the RIBA Plan of Works.